AgentClinic: a multimodal agent benchmark to evaluate AI in simulated clinical environments

 Incorporating Bias

 AgentClinic allows for the perturbation of language agents via a set of 24 biases.
-Biases can be introduced to both the doctor and patient agents.
+Biases can be introduced to both the doctor and patient medical agents.
 Currently, 24 biases are supported and the source code for AgentClinic allows for simple integration of custom biases!

 Bias Figure AgentClinic